phpzone/shell/docs/source/definitions-for-command.rst

 ======= ======= ========

 When some of defined commands in the script fails, remaining commands are still executed.
 If set to ``true``, this definition forces to stop in case of any error and not attempt to execute remaining commands.
-For more details there are displayed remaining commands which weren't executed.
+A list of the remaining commands will be displayed.

 tty
 ^^^